adaws01/MoneyOut/README.md

 - View percentages of what I spend money on
 - View shops that I spend the most money at

+### P2

+- Save my recorded Transactions, Locations, and Account information to file (if I so choose)
+- Load my recorded Transactions, Locations, and Account information from file (if I so choose)

 ---

 ## Footnotes